WEBSITE DESIGN APPROACH

 - Clean, viewer-friendly design elements.
 Work with an array of iconography, images, fonts, and color schemes that are consistent and supportive of brand imagery and brand positioning.
 Too much bling and clutter can degrade your company’s image for professionalism.

 - Professionally-crafted narratives for the primary (“scaffolding”) pages, representing your major content sections.
-We find a focus on 3 or 4 core product or service offerings to be ideal for most organizations.
-Think in terms of a pyramidal structure, with the details in “drill-down” pages.
+We find that a focus on 3 or 4 core product, service, or subject areas to be ideal for most organizations.
+Think in terms of a pyramidal structure, with the details of each subject in “drill-down” pages.

 - Site content structures and menu navigation that adhere to a rational, intuitive mental model for your site visitors.
-Many sites we see today may have good visual aesthetics, but can lose visitors due to confusing content organization.
+Many sites we see today may have good visual aesthetics, but can lose visitors due to confusing content organization and navigation.

-- Always use “mobile responsive designs” that dynamically adjust site layout and CSS to optimize for the device used by the site visitor.
+- Always use “mobile responsive designs” that dynamically adjust site layout and fonts to optimize for the device used by the site visitor.
+This feature is now considered mandatory for websites, as a rapidly growing portion of users use mobile phones and smaller devices for web viewing.

 Build the Theme “On The Shoulders of Giants”…